CluedIn-io/CluedIn.Documentation/docs/180-microsoft-integration/010-powerapps.md

 tags: ["integration", "microsoft", "powerapps", "dataverse", "powerautomate"]
 ---

 We are offering you an in-app experience for Power Apps and Power Automate.
-Now, you can build your workflows directly within CluedIn or manage your master data directly in Power Apps.
+Now, you can build your workflows directly in CluedIn or manage your master data directly in Power Apps.

 ## Capabilities